We Must Stop Donald Trump's Toxic Masculinity From Infecting Boys

-Two years from now , we can elect a different Congress.
-Fou r years from now , we can elect a new president .
+Two years from now, we can elect a different Congress.
+Four years from now, we can elect a new president.
 But can we win back the minds of young people who came of age in this moment?

 A nation of children is growing up today under a toxic leader.
 They’re developing and learning how to be adults.
 They’re curious about how to find their way in this world.
-And they’re looking for examples of what it means to “ be a man .”
-W e’re giving them Trump.
-In response to Trump ’ s jaw-droppingly inappropriate speech this week to the Boy Scouts, their Chief Scout Executive attempted to right the course of Trump’s terrible role-modeling by apologizing to anyone offended by the “political rhetoric” within the speech.
+And they’re looking for examples of what it means to “be a man.”
+We’re giving them Trump.
+In response to Trump’s jaw-droppingly inappropriate speech this week to the Boy Scouts, their Chief Scout Executive attempted to right the course of Trump’s terrible role-modeling by apologizing to anyone offended by the “political rhetoric” within the speech.
 But when building up young people of integrity and character is at stake, apologizing for politics is not nearly enough.

 It wasn’t always so bleak.
 As a working mom in the business of culture change, I was hopeful that we were on the road to progress not that long ago.
-I thought this new generation of boys would grow up seeing girls as their equals , a nd I thought this new generation of girls would come of age expecting and demanding respect and seats at the tables of power — t hat we’d all believe strength comes in many forms, that might isn’t always right and that all people are worthy.
+I thought this new generation of boys would grow up seeing girls as their equals, and I thought this new generation of girls would come of age expecting and demanding respect and seats at the tables of power — that we’d all believe strength comes in many forms, that might isn’t always right and that all people are worthy.
 I was hopeful that 30 years from now those same young people would be grown adults, that women in leadership would be normalized and that men taking paternity leave would make you an average father, not a hero.

 Instead, a nation of children has a bully-in-chief who is such an extreme caricature of toxic masculinity that he focuses on his victories, his blustering power and his wealth even when talking to a crowd of Boy Scouts.
 Or perhaps particularly when talking to young men.
 After all, if President Donald Trump is holding himself up as a role model, only privileged white men can follow in his footsteps.